latin-dict/latin-dict.github.io/_dictionaries/Estienne1831.md

 * are you going to use it?
 * do you know a source of better scans?
-* do you need offline version?
+* do you need an offline version?
 * do you need PDF with booksmars?